Page Content

 Work environment

 Surgical technologists work in hospital operating rooms, outpatient centers, and doctors’ offices.
 They spend much of their working day in the operating room, preparing for, assisting with, and cleaning up after surgeries.
-It can become quite warm working under surgical lights in the operating room, especially wearing sterile surgical gowns and gloves.
-The surgical technologist will need to stand for long periods of time, and must remain alert and ready for anything during operations.
+It can become quite warm working under surgical lights in the operating room, especially when wearing sterile surgical gowns and gloves.
+The surgical technologist will need to stand for long periods and must remain alert and ready for anything during operations.

 Surgical technologists typically work full-time, which may include nights, weekends, holidays, and on-call work.